sangkilc/libbil/README.md

 An intermediate language for binary derived from BAP (Binary Analysis Platform)

 [BAP](http://bap.ece.cmu.edu/) is an amazing platform for binary analysis.
-This library is a direct decendent of BAP, but it only includes intermediate language part of the platform.
+BIL is an intermediate language used in BAP.
+This library is to provide a standalone version of BIL, thus it only includes the essential part of the language in BAP.

 This project is forked off from [BAP](http://bap.ece.cmu.edu/) 0.7.